barumau/panlingue/eng/G-ABC.md

   *O* is pronounced as in *or*.
 - **u** = [u]
   *U* is pronounced as in *rule*.
-- **-** = [ə]
-  The mid central vowel sound [ə] is pronounced as the *a* in *about* /əbaut/.
-  It is present between the elements of compound words, where it is represented by the hyphen in writing, f.ex.
-  *dem-kratia* /deməkratia/
-  'democracy' and
-  *post-karte* /postəkarte/
-  'postcard'.
-  It is present also at the end of words that end in a non-sonorant consonant or a consonant cluster, f.ex.
-  *log* /logə/
-  'talk' and
-  *kart* /kartə/
-  'card'.

 There are also several common vowel sequences
 – au, eu, ou, ai, ei, oi –